Stronger Constraints on Primordial Black Holes as Dark Matter Derived from the Thermal Evolution of the Intergalactic Medium over the Last Twelve Billion Years: IGM Thermal and Ionization History in Presence of PBH Energy Injection

 With the values of \( f_\mathrm{Cnl} \) determined, we can now calculate the energy deposition rate into the IGM due to PBHs.
 This energy deposition rate is then used to evolve the temperature and ionization fractions of the IGM.
 The temperature evolution equation is given by

 where \( \dot{T}_\mathrm{adia} \) represents the cooling due to adiabatic expansion, and \( \dot{T}_\mathrm{C} \) accounts for heating or cooling due to (inverse) Compton scattering off the CMB.
 The term \( \dot{T}_\mathrm{atom} \) encompasses all atomic cooling processes such as collisional ionization, collisional excitation, recombination, and Bremsstrahlung cooling.
 (Details on these processes are provided in Appendix~\ref{appendix1}.)
 The term \( \dot{T}_\mathrm{reion} \) includes the effect of photoheating during reionization, driven by active galactic nuclei (AGNs) and star-forming galaxies.
-To compute $\dot{T}_\mathrm{reion}$, we adopt the reionization model of Puchwein et al.~\cite{2019MNRAS.485...47P}, which self-consistently accounts for the evolution of galaxies and AGN, the resulting ultraviolet background (UVB), and its impact on the IGM by solving the radiative transfer equation.
+To compute $\dot{T}_\mathrm{reion}$, we adopt the reionization model of Puchwein \textit{et al.}~\cite{2019MNRAS.485...47P}, which self-consistently accounts for the evolution of galaxies and AGN, the resulting ultraviolet background (UVB), and its impact on the IGM by solving the radiative transfer equation.
 This approach yields a reionization and thermal history that is consistent with observational constraints as well as three-dimensional radiative transfer simulations of reionization.
-Puchwein et al.\ also demonstrate that applying their photoheating and photoionization rates to a gas cell at mean density, as we do in this work, accurately reproduces the temperature and ionization evolution predicted by full cosmological simulations (see their Figure C1).
-Additionally, we apply a uniform rescaling factor of 0.9 to the H$\,$\textsc{i}, He$\,$\textsc{i}, and He$\,$\textsc{ii} photoheating rates in the Puchwein et al.\ model to better match the observed IGM temperature.
+Puchwein \textit{et al.}\ also demonstrate that applying their photoheating and photoionization rates to a gas cell at mean density, as we do in this work, accurately reproduces the temperature and ionization evolution predicted by full cosmological simulations (see their Figure C1).
+Additionally, we apply a uniform rescaling factor of 0.9 to the H$\,$\textsc{i}, He$\,$\textsc{i}, and He$\,$\textsc{ii} photoheating rates in the Puchwein \textit{et al.}\ model to better match the observed IGM temperature.
+As the spectral shape of the ionizing background remains uncertain in UVB models, such rescaling is physically motivated: changing the photoheating rates is effectively equivalent to modifying the hardness of the ionizing spectrum (e.g., see Table 4 of \cite{2021MNRAS.506.4389G}).
 Finally, $\dot{T}_\mathrm{PBH}$, denotes the contribution of PBH energy injection to the temperature evolution of the IGM, and is given by

 where \( \mathcal{F}_\mathrm{He} = n_\mathrm{He} / n_\mathrm{H} \) is the helium-to-hydrogen number density ratio, for which we adopt \( \mathcal{F}_\mathrm{He} = 0.08 \) in this work.

 Next, the evolution of the hydrogen and singly ionized helium ionization fraction \( x_\mathrm{HII/HeII} \) is described by